iftas-org/resources/CSAM-CSE/README.md

 ## Coping with Exposure
  - Content Moderators’ Strategies for Coping with the Stress of Moderating Content Online: https://tsjournal.org/index.php/jots/article/view/91
  - Coping with Child Sexual Abuse Material Exposure: https://www.nctsn.org/resources/coping-with-child-sexual-abuse-material-exposure
+ - Evidence-based strategies to help you complete your stress cycle: https://ideas.ted.com/emotionally-exhausted-burnout-completing-stress-response-cycle/
  - 14 Free and Low-Cost Mental Health Resources: https://captainawkward.com/2017/10/03/guest-post-14-free-and-low-cost-mental-health-resources/

 For anyone in the US, UK, CA, or IE: Get support from a crisis counselor from the Crisis Text Line 24/7